-- 1.1 The probationary Clinical Associate shall receive a written copy of each performance evaluation from the Chair of the School of Nursing. - 1.2 To obtain a permanent appointment, the candidate shall submit to the Probationary Review Committee a file containing a current curriculum vitae, teaching surveys, and any other material that the candidate believes is relevant, by April 15 of the final year of the probationary period.
-The Probationary Review Committee shall make recommendation on the matter of permanency by simple majority vote and shall communicate its recommendation, with reasons, in writing to the Dean and the candidate by May 5.
-The Chair of the Probationary Review Committee will ensure the candidate's file is delivered to the Dean's office by May 5.
-The Dean shall communicate his or her decision in writing to the candidate by May 30 with reasons for the decision.
-In the event of a negative recommendation by the Probationary Review Committee, the candidate may, within one (1) week of receipt of the notice, make a written request to have the opportunity to appear before the Committee with a representative of the Association, to present his or her case and to clarify any issue raised.
+1.1 The probationary Clinical Associate shall receive a written copy of each performance evaluation from the Chair of the School of Nursing.

+- 1.2 To obtain a permanent appointment, the candidate shall submit to the Dean a file containing a current curriculum vitae, teaching surveys, and any other material that the candidate believes is relevant, by November 30 of the final year of the probationary period.
+The Probationary Review Committee shall make recommendation on the matter of permanency by simple majority vote and shall communicate its decision, with reasons, in writing by November 30.
+The Dean shall communicate the decision in writing to the candidate by December 15 with reasons for the decision.
+In the event of a negative decision, the candidate may, within one (1) week of receipt of the notice, make a written request to have the opportunity to appear before the Committee with a representative of the Association, to present his or her case and to clarify any issue raised.
 The Probationary Review Committee shall then reconsider the application and the new information provided and vote a second time.
-The decision on the recommendation shall be by simple majority vote.
-The Dean shall report the result of the vote in writing to the candidate within one (1) week of the second vote with reasons for the recommendation along with his or her decision.

-2.0 Permanent Clinical Associates will continue to have an annual performance evaluation using the procedure described in Article 5.6.
+The decision shall be by simple majority vote.
+The Dean shall report the result of the vote in writing to the candidate within one (1) week of the second vote with reasons for the decision. - 2.0 Permanent Clinical Associates will continue to have an annual performance evaluation using the procedure described in a)